PatrickWagner1/unity-sandbox/README.md

 and than moving the mouse up/down or the scroll wheel up/down
 - There is a copy of the vertices with negative heights for a more realistic mountain building on water.
+- The collider has an own mesh with a lower vertex density to load the terrain faster
 - On the deepest point, a buoy will be set on top of the water (if there is some water in the terrain).